By Keith Walsh

 In our wide ranging interview, top David Bowie tribute artist Julian Shah-Tayler shares his views on Bowie’s much delayed efforts at staging musicals, shows me some of his gear, critiques Mick Jagger and Sting, and reveals his processes recreating ‘Diamond Dogs,’ the first Bowie album that he owned, on cassette.
 We also discuss James Joyce, Samuel Beckett, and George Orwell, as well as the work of Bowie’s favorite pianist, Mike Garson.
 (My review of ‘Hunger City’ is at Synthbeat.com.)

 Popular Culture Beat: When we last spoke, it was on the phone about the Aladdin Sane 50th anniversary album.
 Here we are again, and congrats on the album!
 Let’s get into it.
-Basically, your version of Diamond Dogs is once from removed the all madness that Bowie was going through in 1974.
+Basically, your version of Diamond Dogs is once from removed all the madness that Bowie was going through in 1974.

 Julian Shah-Tayler: I mean, strangely enough, I’m going through similar madness at the moment…